Yassine2612/bioinformatics_TA/home_source/551-1119-00L_Fall2021/documentation/01_09_dada2_pipeline.rst

 * The sequence corresponding to the region the primer binds will most likely be identical to the primer.
 If any of the real DNA sequences in a sample would have any difference to the primer this won't be detected as the concentration of primers in the PCR reaction is much higher than the one from the template sequences.
 * The primers need to be detected to ensure that all sequences analyzed downstream corresponds to the exact same 16S region and that all the sequences are properly aligned to the same position.

 For that purpose we use the tool `cutadapt`.
 It takes the primer sequences and the FASTQ files as input and removes the primers that are in most cases at the beginning of the reads.
 We won't be running this initial step.
-In fact, the sequences provided above correspond to the FASTQ files with the primers already removed.
+But you have the FASTQ files with the primers already removed in `../../551-1119-00L_masterdata/tutorials/dada2/01_cutAdapt`.

+Exercise:

+- Use linux commands to access all files and count the number of sequences in each.
+What proportion of sequences had the primers and thus were kept at this step?

 Quality Control